finnBaldwin/task-manager-gui/README.txt

 - delete_task(): Deletes a selected task from the list.
 - update_task_list(): Updates the Listbox to reflect the current tasks.

-Screenshots:
-(Optional: You can add some screenshots of the app's interface here.)

 Contributing:
 Feel free to fork this repository and submit pull requests.
 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue.